-• UPnP.
+- UPnP.
 To enable UPnP, click Enable.
-Otherwise, click Disable.
+Otherwise, click Disable. - Please select a PVC connection to bind.
+Select the number of the PVC over which the applications requiring UPnP will run.

 IGMP-Proxy

 If your multimedia application or device is not working properly behind the Gateway, then you can enable IGMP-Proxy to allow multicast traffic through the Gateway.